Mousserlane/prayer-time-cli/README.md

 - [ ] Add Gregorian Calendar
 - [x] Add Prayer times for the date
 - [ ] Add Month/Weekly prayer time
-- [ ] Add Highlight for nearest prayer time
+- [x] Add Highlight for nearest prayer time
+- [ ] Add location and prayer time calculation method selection (At the moment it's hardcoded to Jakarta using ID's ministry of religious affair calculation method)